-- 1. try top justifying side-by-side images rather than bottom justifying them as happened without doing anything special - 2. fix the page layout macros so they called in images in a consistent way - 3. make it easy to move around the calls of image-caption pairs in the overall LATEX file for the album one I made up myself.
+- 1. try top justifying side-by-side images rather than bottom justifying them, which is what happened without doing anything special; - 2. fix the page layout macros so they called images in a consistent way; - 3. make it easy to move around the calls of image-caption pairs in the LATEX source file.

+Regarding the first point above, top justification of side-by-side images, I looked at or tried four different methods, three from a question and answer on tex.stackexchange.com and one I made up myself.
 One of the tex.stackexchange.com suggestions didn't seem quite relevant and I couldn't manage to install and use the suggested packages in the other two suggestions there.

-The method I tried to develop myself was to measure the height of the images, find the difference in heights as a positive number, and build some vertical space of the size of that different to put under the shorter of the images; unfortunately, I couldn't get the units of the various parts of these calculations to match well enough to make the method work.
-After several hours of trying things spread over a couple of days, the bottom justified approach began to look better and better, and I gave up trying for top justification.
+The method I tried to develop myself was to measure the height of the images, find the difference in heights as a positive number, and insert vertical space of that difference under the shorter of the images; unfortunately, I couldn't get the units of the various parts of these calculations to match well enough to make the method work.
+After several hours of trying things spread over a couple of days, the bottom-justified approach began to look better and better, and I gave up trying for top justification.